dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 You can use the Discovery API to identify inefficiencies in pipeline execution to reduce infrastructure costs and improve timeliness.
 Below are example questions and queries you can run.

+For performance use cases, people typically query the historical or latest applied state across any part of the DAG (for example, models) using the `environment`, `modelByEnvironment`, or job-level endpoints.

 ### How long did each model take to run?